Xanax Addiction Symptoms

 Xanax addicts may not be aware of their addiction and dependency at times or may simply be in denial.
 You want them to respond to your concerns in a way that is not confrontational or aggressive.
 You will want to approach the subject calmly, professionally, and never alone.

 An intervention with loved ones is one of the best approaches to calmly helping the addict become aware of their Xanax addiction and realize they need to get help.
 It is recommended to seek the help and support of a professional interventionist if you or someone you know requires it.

-Xanax addicts should not quit cold turkey and should seek professional help, whether at an inpatient facility or an outpatient program.
+Xanax addicts should not quit cold turkey and should seek professional help, whether with an inpatient treatment program or within an intensive outpatient program.